-Adopted Standards-TF-2022\Recommendation 27 - HL7® Implementation Guide (IG) for CDA Release 2 Consolidation CDA Templates for Clinical Notes (US Realm),Draft Standard for Trial Use Release 2.1 C-CDA 2.1, August 2015, June 2019 (with Errata)
+Adopted Standards-TF-2022_Recommendation 27 - HL7® Implementation Guide (IG) for CDA

+Release 2 Consolidation CDA Templates for Clinical Notes (US Realm), Draft Standard for Trial Use Release 2.1 C-CDA 2.1, August 2015, June 2019 (with Errata)

-Rationale: Recommend that ONC maintain the reference to the version of the C-CDA 2.1 implementation guide with errata included in the Cures Act Final Rule as the Task Force is not aware of a more current C-CDA implementation guide in development that could be considered.
+Rationale: Recommend that ONC maintain the reference to the version of the C-CDA 2.1 implementation guide with errata included in the Cures Act Final Rule as the HITAC is not aware of a more current C-CDA implementation guide in development that could be considered.
 Updates to support USCDI and other initiatives primarily occur through the C-CDA Companion Guide.

-Adopted Standards-TF-2022\Recommendation 28 - HL7® Implementation Guide for CDA® Release 2: IHE Health Story Consolidation, DSTU Release 1.1 (US Realm) Draft Standard for Trial Use July 2012
+Adopted Standards-TF-2022_Recommendation 28 - HL7® Implementation Guide for CDA® Release 2: IHE Health Story Consolidation, DSTU Release 1.1 (US Realm) Draft Standard for Trial Use July 2012

 Rationale: Recommend that ONC maintain the reference to the version of the IHE Health Story Consolidation standard included in the current Cures Act Final Rule in the next relevant regulatory update.
 The continued inclusion of the reference to the IHE Health Story standard enables support of viewing, reconciling, and incorporating of data communicated through older documents formatted according to this implementation guide.
 ONC should continue to clarify that generating new content using this standard is not required.
 Alternatively, ONC could consider referencing HL7 CDA R2 for view, reconciliation, and incorporation requirements for CDA based documents, but not generation.
-The Task Force notes that only the most current C-CDA Implementation Guide plus associated Companion Guide Implementation Guide referenced in current regulation, or a future FHIR Document Implementation Guide once available and accepted, should be utilized for generating the appropriate new documents.
+The HITAC notes that only the most current C-CDA Implementation Guide plus associated Companion Guide Implementation Guide referenced in current regulation, or a future FHIR Document Implementation Guide once available and accepted, should be utilized for generating the appropriate new documents.

-Adopted Standards-TF-2022\Recommendation 29 - Direct Project: ONC Applicability Statement for Secure Health Transport, Version 1.2 August 2015 consider adopting a reference to the then most current version during the next relevant regulatory update.
-The Task Force notes that a more current version, Version 1.3, is already available and referenced in SVAP.
+Adopted Standards-TF-2022_Recommendation 29 - Direct Project: ONC Applicability Statement for Secure Health Transport, Version 1.2 August 2015

+Rationale: Recommend that ONC phase out and replace the reference to the version of the Direct Project Applicability Statement for Secure Health Transport standard included in the Cures Act Final Rule and consider adopting a reference to the then most current version during the next relevant regulatory update.
+The HITAC notes that a more current version, Version 1.3, is already available and referenced in SVAP.
 Version 1.3 is also the first ANSI approved version, reflecting the maturity and adoption of the standard.